-In order for the "Good" quality state to be reported, the following must occur:
+In order for the "Good" quality state to be reported, the following must conditions must be met:

 - The communications link was verified. - The PLC understood the poll request and returned a valid response packet. - If a write occurred, there were no errors during the write process. - There were no conversion problems with the data contained in the response packet.